Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Proofs

 \subsection{Example with chordal matrices}

-The following theorem illustrates the well-definedness of the support-constrained decomposition (\Cref{def:idecomp}) in the special case with chordal matrices.
-This result builds upon the characterization of Cholesky decomposition of positive definite matrices supported on a chordal graph \cite{fulkerson1965incidence,rose1970triangulated,paulsen1989schur,OPT-006}.
+The following theorem illustrates the well-definedness of the support-constrained decomposition (\Cref{def:idecomp}) in the case where $\Theta$ is supported on a chordal graph.
+This result builds upon the characterization of Cholesky decomposition of positive definite matrices supported on a chordal graph \citep{fulkerson1965incidence,rose1970triangulated,paulsen1989schur,OPT-006}.

 \begin{proposition} Let $\Theta\in\spd_{++}$ be a positive definite matrix whose support graph $\suppo(\Theta)$ is chordal.
 Then $\Theta$ admits a support-constrained decomposition (\Cref{def:idecomp}).
 More over, the set $\sset[\Theta]$~\eqref{def:set-idecomp} contains a pair $(B,D)$ where $B\in\dom$ is supported on a DAG. \end{proposition}